oscarcbryant/text-editor/README.md

 To build this text editor, we had an existing application and implement methods for getting and storing data to an IndexedDB database.
-We have used a package called idb, which is a lightweight wrapper around the IndexedDB API.
+We have used a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
 Our text ediutor app features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

 ## User Story